R-Stev/jammming/README.md

 # Spotify playlist management

-This project is a client for managing your Spotify playlists, created using React, and uses [Authorization Code with PKCE](https://developer.spotify.com/documentation/web-api/tutorials/code-pkce-flow) to obtain the access token.
+This project is a client for managing your Spotify playlists, created using [Next.js](https://nextjs.org/), and uses [Authorization Code with PKCE](https://developer.spotify.com/documentation/web-api/tutorials/code-pkce-flow) to obtain the access token.

 Project features:
 - searching for tracks (with advanced options)